tilek/random/principles/general/happiness.md

 - Spend little time focusing on what you don't have.

 - Live a lot in the moment instead of ruminating about the past or planning for the possible future too much

+- Walk around trees almost every day, walk in the nature at least once a week.

+- Have a positive mindset, be optimistic

+- Sometimes do silly things, goof around, joke, play, and have fun

 # Happiness: Purpose